 6. Spend a week or two with a commitment to organize 15 minutes a day.
 You will be amazed at the order you can create and what you can attract when you create order.
 Check out my cute friend Becky Edwards’ packet of handouts here to guide you on an organizing journey.
 Better yet, take her next class, either online or in person!

 7. Change up your clothes a bit like Audrey does in the movie.
 Her character escapes the palace in a blouse and skirt, and the next day she rolls up the sleeves to be more casual and magically gets a scarf around her neck.
 Don’t let the thought of changing your look overwhelm you.
 For help, find out what energy type you are at dressingyourtruth.com so you can find what looks best on you.
 We don’t all look like Audrey but we each have our own beauty!
 If you can’t afford a whole wardrobe at new clothing prices, have a yard sale or ebay sale with the usable stuff you clear out in step 5.
 With the money you earn, go thrifting.
-Most of my clothes come from the Goodwill here in my southeast AZ town or the Deseret Industries in Tucson and Utah.
+Most of my clothes come from thrift stores.
 Buy some new (to you) clothes, housewares, or dishes that fit your energy type.
-The dishes pictured below are the Type 4 dishes that my daughter bought at the thrift store when she went off to college.

 8. Before Anya starts touring Rome, she gets some new sandals and then tries them out on the Spanish steps.
 It’s still warm enough weather that you can find a pair too, even at the thrift store!
 I have been blessed to find two of the cutest pairs of sandals ever at the thrift store in the past 3 years.
 They were high quality (Vera Wang and Aerosoles) and looked brand new.
 I’m not into the gladiator-type ones she gets in the movie, these are more my style.
 The ones I found had black soles and gold straps.
 They are so perfect for a Dressing Your Truth Type 4/1, which is what I am.